Skip to main content

 Test Isolation

 Playwright Test is based on the concept of test fixtures such as the built in page fixture, which is passed into your test.
-Pages are isolated between tests due to the Browser Context, which is equivalent to a brand new browser profile, where every test gets a fresh environment, even when multiple tests run in a single Browser.
+Pages are isolated between tests due to the Browser Context, which is equivalent to a brand new browser profile.
+Every test gets a fresh environment, even when multiple tests run in a single browser.

 tests/example.spec.ts